mpessotto-endpoint/end-point-blog/2024/12/the-django-experience.md

 If it's a simple, static query, it's basically a matter of taste if you want to see the SQL or not.
-The second version is usually nicer if you want to build a different query depending on the parameters.
+The second version is usually nicer if you want to build a different query depending on the parameters, so you add or remove keys to the hashes which maps to query and finally execute it.

 Now, speaking about tastes, for complex queries with a lot of joins I honestly prefer to see the SQL query instead of wondering if the abstract one is producing the correct SQL.
+This is true regardless of the framework.
+I have sometimes the impression that is faster, safer and cleaner to have the explicit SQL in the code rather than having future developers (including future me) wondering if the magic is happening or not.

 Finally, nothing stops you from using `DBIx::Class`, which is the best ORM for Perl, even if it's not exactly light on dependencies.